 VIDM runs for 24 hours and covers a wide range of subjects with speakers from around the globe.
 It uses online conferencing software to bring together people who have an interest in childbirth matters – midwives, students and consumers — all completely free.

 Please note: We are a small not-for-profit group with the sole purpose of organising and running the Virtual International Day of the Midwife – an annual free 24-hour online conference.
-We do not endorse any other organisations beyond our sponsors.
+We do not endorse any other organizations beyond our sponsors.

 Members of the committee presented on VIDM to the International Confederation of Midwives 30th triennial congress, held in Prague in June 2014.